Skip to main content

 Why Is My AC So Loud All of a Sudden?

 Air conditioners are designed for quiet operation.
-So when yours starts clanging, rattling, or shrieking out of nowhere, it’s worth investigating.
+So when yours starts making scary noises or clanging, rattling, or shrieking out of nowhere, it’s worth investigating.

 Several issues might be behind your noisy AC: